 Players in sports where wins are measured by time or distance generally have a pretty accurate view of their ability.
 After all, they only have to compare their numbers with those posted by college teams.
-It’s more difficult for everyone else.
+It’s more difficult for everyone else and a common source of college recruiting mistakes.

 Players need to take every opportunity available to have themselves evaluated by different coaches against different players.
-It’s easy to fall into the trap of believing that you can judge your ability because you have played other teams and haven’t seen anyone as good as you.
+It’s an easy college recruiting mistake to fall into the trap of believing that you can judge your ability because you have played other teams and haven’t seen anyone as good as you.
 Unless you play the equivalent of post-season championship games on a regular basis, this is a dangerous assumption.

 Players need to know how they match up by the common physical standards for their sport and position.
 Are they smaller than the average D1 player or have lower general stats?
 These by themselves don’t necessarily indicate an athlete’s true ability.
 However, it will be a perception that the athlete will have to work to overcome.